-Facebook common stock trades on the Nasdaq under the ticker symbol "FB."
+When Facebook first went public, its common stock traded on the Nasdaq under the ticker symbol "FB."
 At the time of its IPO, Facebook was the largest technology IPO in U.S. history.
-Initially, the stock dropped for several months, but the price has risen to $272.81 as of Dec.
-28.
+Initially, the stock dropped for several months, but the price has steadily climbed back up.
+Today, you can find Facebook stock trading under the ticker symbol "META."

 When people question whether a company is private or public, they are referring to the company's ownership.
 A privately-held company is owned privately — usually by a small number of individuals like founders, managers, or private investor groups.
 The average individual doesn’t have access to buy any portion of a private company.